 Take the Instagram feed.
 It’s great looking, sure, but it’s not focused enough on building trust.
 Out of all the photos scrolling through on the home page of their site, only one shows guests having fun.
 They should be upping this figure to 50%.
 Photos and videos of people having fun on your tours is excellent social proof which you can generate just by whipping out your smartphone.

-Exhibit the Experience – I’d give Vantigo a 4/5 for this.
-They give a lot of bullet points but there could be a little more detail.
-The one thing I want to see more of an emphasis of is photos.
-They have just one space for a photo and it’s not immediately obvious that this is scrollable.
+- Exhibit the Experience.
+I’d give Vantigo a 4/5 for this.
+They give a lot of bullet points, but there could be a little more detail.
+The one thing I want to see more of an emphasis on is photos.
+They have just one space for a photo, and it’s not immediately obvious that this is scrollable.

-Expertise – How do I know that the owner/company has expertise?
-I don’t unless I go to the About Page.
-In the description, it’s important to demonstrate what makes YOU special compared to others without having to click around.
-This is when people are starting to care about the ‘Who Are You’ factor.
+- Expertise.
+How do I know that the owner/company has expertise?
+I don’t unless I go to the “About” page.
+In the description, it’s important to demonstrate what makes YOU special compared to others without making the user click around.
+This is when people are starting to care about the ‘who are you’ factor.

-Reservation – It’s great that Vantigo has a call-to-action booking button.
+- Reservation.
+It’s great that Vantigo has a call-to-action booking button.
 That’s about where it stops, unfortunately.
-Booking buttons need to be a completely different color to the rest of the site, but the one right here is red.
+Booking buttons need to be a completely different color than the rest of the site, but the one right here is red.
 It doesn’t pop or stand out.
-There’s also a lack – of a ‘why’ that convinces.
+There’s also a lack of a convincing ‘why’.
 The booking button needs to convey a sense of urgency and give people comfort.

 The button below from our customer EscapeGoat.com.au achieves the things that I’m talking about.